 Subject to the foregoing considerations, EchoStar intends to offer local programming, including local network programming, to certain population centers within the continental U.S. In order to retransmit local programming into a market, EchoStar generally must obtain the retransmission consent of the local stations, except for direct to home retransmissions to "unserved households", as this term is defined in the SHVA (see above), in addition to any requisite copyright licenses.
-There can be no assurance that EchoStar will obtain the retransmission consents (Fox) has stated it is not willing to consider EchoStar's request for retransmission consent at this time.
+There can be no assurance that EchoStar will obtain the retransmission consents of any local affiliate, and one of the networks (Fox) has stated it is not willing to consider EchoStar's request for retransmission consent at this time.
 EchoStar's ability to transmit local programming via satellite into the markets from which the programming is generated may attract incremental subscribers who would not otherwise be willing to purchase satellite systems.